 In January 2015, the USEPA promulgated a rule that sets new requirements for the storage of Coal Combustion Residuals ("CCRs") and potentially reclassifies those CCRs as a hazardous waste when stored in a landfill.
 FPP, like all coal burning plants, generates CCRs such as fly ash, bottom ash and gypsum.
 FPP currently recycles the majority of its CCR for beneficial use, such as for road base or as cement substitutes, with the remaining fractions stored onsite in a landfill for possible future use (recycle rates depend on market demand for the product).
 In 2011, Austin Energy and the LCRA completed a project to permanently close a "wet" ash pond where ash slurry had previously been sent for dewatering before recycle, and converted ash handling to a dry system.
 The final rule does not designate CCRs as hazardous and largely minimizes any requirements on existing CCR storage units currently at FPP.
+In June 2021, USEPA approved the Texas partial CCR state permit program which allows the Texas Commission on Environmental Quality (TCEQ) to issue CCR permits and enforce permit violations.
+The Texas program contains all the elements of the federal rule, including requirements for location restrictions, design and operating criteria, groundwater monitoring and corrective action, closure requirements and post-closure care, recordkeeping, notification and internet posting requirements.
 FPP is in compliance with existing CCR rule requirements and Austin Energy does not anticipate any significant future costs associated with this rule at this time.